 In his masterpiece The School of Athens, the Renaissance painter Raphael depicts the two fathers of ancient philosophy, Plato and Aristotle, in a debate over the nature of “ultimate reality.”
 Aristotle gestures downward, suggesting that ultimate reality is “right before our eyes,” ready for us to study.
 Plato, Aristotle’s teacher, points to the sky, suggesting that ultimate reality lies in some sort of transcendent world.
 Though the analogy is not perfect (our discussion is one of method, not metaphysics), this distinction is characteristic of the two main “modes of attack” in our quest to find meaning in our lives.
 On the one hand, we can engage with the world “right before our eyes” in a detached manner, carefully finding order and structure bottom-up from the raw data.
-On the other, we can engage with the sensible world *relationally *as part of a larger reality to which we necessarily lack total access.
-The former method is what I call the *analytic *sense, a rigorous, careful, and skeptical science.
-The latter I call the *religious *sense.
-What exactly is this religious sense?
-It bears three distinctive components:
+On the other, we can engage with the sensible world relationally as part of a larger reality to which we necessarily lack total access.
+The former method is what I call the analytic sense, a rigorous, careful, and skeptical science.
+The latter I call the religious sense.

 - It interprets the world narratively, as the disclosure of a larger story in which we play a necessary role.

 These three characteristics are distinct from the analytic method, which could be said to have the following characteristics:

 - It encounters the world as an object of study, wholly accessible to us, so long as we have the proper tools.

 - It interprets the world hypothetically, as potentially one of many possible “stories” or accounts.

 - It assents to interpretations skeptically, not accepting conclusions unless they have been sufficiently justified against all possible objections.